-Antigua and Barbuda usually were well represented at the OECS meet in the sprints.
-Lester Benjamin and Bernard Whyte and later Harry King were among the best in the shorter dashes.
-The latter two would unfortunately be among the prototype of a "one and done" phenomenon that would bedevil Antigua's athletics for many years to come.
-This involved athletes of Antiguan origin who had already achieved some level of success in the metropolitan countries where they lived opting to represent Antigua and Barbuda, but disappearing from the scene as suddenly as they had appeared.
-Others to follow this path would be Barbara Selkridge (400 metres) Kim Certain (400 and 800 metres) and, also among the men, hurdler Randy Gillon.
+Antigua and Barbuda actually stood out among the OECS countries in an area largely ignored by most - "cross country."
+Between 1983 and 1991 Antiguan athletes twice won team medcess in the metropolitan countries where they lived opting to represent Antigua and Barbuda, but disappearing from the scene as suddenly as they had appeared.
+Others to follow this path would be Barbara Selkridge (400 metres) Kim Certain (400 and 800 metres)and, also among the men, hurdler Randy Gillon.
 Antigua would also show well at the OECS Championships at 400 metres, largely through the efforts of Howard Lindsay and Mitchell Browne.
 Lindsay, like Kenmore Hughes and Quincy Anthony after him, was a talented one-lapper who lacked the "something extra" to challenge Fred Sowerby's national record.
 Browne, who began as a 800-1500 metre runner, later turned to the 400 and 200 with some success but largely fell into the same category as Howard Lindsay et al. Other than Dale Jones, whose career spanned the early eighties to mid-90's the two brightest starsi n the Artigua and Barbuda athletic fimament as the 1980's rolled into the nineties were jumper James Browne and sprinter Heather Samuel.Browne had no strong junior record to speak of but at Abilene Christian University in Texas he became a multiple Division II N.C.A.A.
 All-America in the long and triple jumps.
 He surpassed Maxwell Peters' long-standing national record in the triple jump and trails only O.E.C.S. greats Randy Lewis of Grenada and Dominica's Jerome Romai in the all-time O.E.C.S. rankings in that event.